Let's learn HappyForms in a few quick minutes

-After that, click Create your first form to be redirected to the form builder.
+After that, click Create your first form to go to the form builder.

 2. Create your first form

 - Head over to HappyForms → Add New.
-This brings up the form builder.
-On the left is the parts drawer (where all the available inputs are) and on the right is the form preview — which will look pretty blank right now, but not to worry.
+(This brings up the form builder.
+On the left is the builder itself and on the right is the form preview — which will look pretty blank right now, but not to worry.)

-- Start by naming your form, something short but meaningful always helps.
+- Start by naming your form, something meaningful always helps.

 Add or remove form parts

 It’s time to add your form inputs (we call these ‘parts’)!
 All available parts are listed in the parts drawer.
-And if you’re in a rush, there’s a search feature at the top of the drawer.
-Adding a part is as easy as...
+To open it, click Add a Part button.

-- Scroll down the part drawer until you find the part you want.
+- Scroll down the drawer until you find the part you want.